Best Time to Travel in Tanzania

 Regions in Tanzania:

-Dar es Salaam and the coast is best from mid-May to mid-October.
-January to March is when the weather can become uncomfortably hot and humid, but the monsoon winds moderate the air, making it more bearable.
+Dar es Salaam and the rest of the coast region is best to visit from mid-May to mid-October.
+January to March is when the weather can become very hot and humid, however the monsoon winds moderate the air, making it more bearable.

-The area of the Serengeti and Ngorongoro receive long rains from mid-March to mid-May and to a lesser extent the short rains which causes certain tracks to become difficult.
+The area of the Serengeti and Ngorongoro receive long rains from mid-March to mid-May and the short rains in November to December, which can cause certain tracks to become difficult.
 Mid-May to mid-October is generally dry and pleasantly cool in the highlands.

 The best times to visit Zanzibar, Pemba and Mafia are mid-May to mid-October.
 January to March can be uncomfortably hot and humid, but monsoon breezes often moderate the air.
-Rain from March to April, and to a lesser extent November to December can be heavy and frustrating.
+Rain from March to April can be heavy.
+The short rains, in November to beginning of December, are usually a relief as they often occur at night - the rain keeps down the dust and washes everything making it sparkle, like a rebirth.

 Tanzania lies below the equator, therefore the coolest months occur during the northern hemisphere's summer, and all year round the weather remains pleasant and comfortable, which makes for ideal holiday conditions.
 Between June and October, temperatures range from around 10 degrees Celsius in the northern highlands to about 23 degrees Celsius on the coast.